Giant cell arteritis

 Preparing for your appointment

 If you have signs and symptoms of giant cell arteritis, you're likely to start by seeing your primary care doctor.
 In some cases, your doctor may also refer you to an eye specialist (ophthalmologist) if you're having visual symptoms, a brain and nervous system specialist (neurologist) if you're having headaches, or a joint specialist (rheumatologist) if you're having symptoms of polymyalgia rheumatica.

 Because appointments can be brief and there may be many things to discuss, it's a good idea to be prepared.
 Here's some information to help you get ready and what to expect from your doctor.

 What you can do

 Preparing a list of questions can help you make the most of your time with your doctor and may ensure that you cover all the points that are important to you.
-For GCA, some basic questions to ask your doctor include:
+For giant cell arteritis, some basic questions to ask your doctor include: